 The park, located on the San Antonio River, contains a refurnished replica of Mission Nuestra Senora del Espíritu Santo de Zuniga, reconstructed by the Civilian Conservation Corps (CCC) in the 1930s.
 The mission was originally established in 1722 near Matagorda Bay and moved to its present site in 1749.
 This mission was the first large cattle ranch in Texas, supplying its own needs and those of Spanish colonial settlements as far away as Louisiana.
 The park also contains General Ignacio Zaragoza's Birthplace, Plaza, and Amphitheater, which are located near Presidio La Bahia.
 General Zaragoza assumed command of the rag-tag Mexican Army and welded it into a staunch fighting force, which met and defeated the French on May 5, 1862, in the Battle of Puebla, which led to Mexico's independence from France.
 Park property also contains the ruins of Mission Nuestra Señora del Rosario, established in 1754, located four miles west of Goliad on US Highway 59.

 There is historical study through guided interpretive tours; tour fees apply.
 Museum hours are 8 a.m. to 12 noon and 1 p.m. to 5 p.m. daily.
+The park is open from 8 a.m. to 5 p.m. daily, year round.
 The Mission is closed on Christmas Day

 Contact the Park to make arrangements and for pricing.